Graduate Student Success Scholarship

 Each college or school manages the process for selecting nominations.
 Interested students should inquire with the college dean of your graduate program for the application and/or nomination process.

-The scholarship provides at least $1,000.00 and up to $7,500.00 per student per semester for master’s degree students that are in departments without doctoral programs and at least $1,000.00 and up to $9,000.00 per student per semester for doctoral and MFA students.
+The scholarship provides at least $1,000.00 and up to $7,500.00 per student per semester for master’s degree students that are in departments without doctoral programs.
+The scholarship provides at least $1,000.00 and up to $9,000.00 per student per semester for doctoral and MFA students.
 Award amounts vary and are determined by the college.
 Recipients may hold the scholarship for a maximum of two semesters.
 Tuition and health insurance are not included as part of the award.
+This award cannot be used to fund a graduate assistantship of any type.

 Eligibility

-- Open to domestic and to international graduate students currently enrolled in a Ph.D. or MFA program.
-Also open to Plan I Master’s students in departments that do not have Ph.D. programs.
+- Open to domestic and international graduate students currently enrolled in a masters or doctoral program at UNM.

 - Note: Non-degree, UNM Staff, UNM Faculty, and students in the following professional programs are not eligible for this award: M.D., J.D., Pharm D., D.P.T, and D.N.P.